AnumEssani/Assignment-2/assignment2.md

 # Fetch:

 This is simply a thin wrapper around the surf::get function which returns either the payload as a String or an Exception if something went wrong.

+# Execute:

+This function calls fetch with the endpoint for the move Surf, waits for the result to return, and then matches on the result.
+If everything went well: print the output.
+Else: print the error.